Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

 Oregon does not require private individuals to register drones with the state.
-However, all drones over 0.55 pounds must be registered with the FAA ($5 for 3 years).
-Public bodies (government agencies) and educational institutions must register with the Oregon Department of Aviation per ORS 837.360.
+Federal FAA registration only ($5 for 3 years) is required for drones over 250g (0.55 lbs).
+Public bodies and educational institutions must register UAS with the Oregon Department of Aviation per ORS 837.360.

 6